Peeing on the carpet, knocking you down, or

 at this point if you are afraid to take control.

 Biting is best stopped at an early age.
-I
+I personally

-pup is different--some will require more pressure
+different--some will require more pressure than

-his rules while playing with littermates and other
+rules while playing with littermates and other

 dogs as to what is acceptable and what is not, so